-- The committee meets four times each year.
+- 10.2 The committee meets four times each year.
 It operates through an annual work plan approved by the committee.
 It carries out an annual self-assessment exercise to identify improvements in its operation that might be made.
 The outcome of internal audit and counter-fraud investigations judged to be significant are reported.
 Reports are presented and considered in public unless there is clear legal justification for excluding the public.
 They express an opinion as to whether control is effective, satisfactory, requires improvement or unsound.
 In accordance with an agreed protocol, significant findings from audit and inspection reports are entered into the council's risk management system as risk actions.
 Risk actions arising from internal audit and other audit and inspection reports which remain outstanding after their target dates are reported to the Governance & Risk Board during the year and to the Audit Committee twice yearly.
 By the end of the reporting year there were fifteen actions which were due for completion by that date but had not been completed.
-The up-to-date position will be confirmed at Audit Committee on 21 June 2022.
-Those issues will feed into the annual review of the system of internal control. - The committee also deals with reports from the council's external auditors.
+The up-to-date position was reported to Audit Committee on 21 June 2022.
+There were six actions still to be completed.
+Explanations were provided to committee and new dates have been assigned.
+Progress will continue to be monitored through the established cycle of reporting to the committee. - 10.3 The committee also deals with reports from the council's external auditors.
 It receives the External Audit Annual Plan which informs the council of the work to be undertaken in the course of the year, the views of the external auditors on the work of Internal Audit and the extent of additional risk-based external scrutiny through the Local Area Network.
 The external auditor's annual report on the council's accounts and the council's financial statements are referred to the Governance & Risk Committee and Audit Committee by council after it approves the audited accounts for signature in September each year.
 Any actions identified are noted and are followed up through periodic reporting to committee on progress or completion. - 10.4 The committee also considers reports issued by the Accounts Commission and/or Audit Scotland in relation to the council or local government as a whole.
 It can consider those reports from the councillors' perspective and recommend any action which it considers should be taken in response.